Episcopal High School (Bellaire, Texas): Arts

 The Episcopal arts pillar aims at representing diversity and talent among its students.
 The theater program runs all year long, producing a musical in the fall and a play in the spring.
 Students are encouraged to take creative classes such as photography, creative writing and drawing.
 The school welcomes over 6,000 audience members to shows each year.

 Athletics

 The Athletics Pillar is supported by the Wellness Department, which offers courses in health education, physical education, wellness, strength and conditioning, and athletic training.
 The sports program fields 46 teams in 15 sports over three seasons during the school year.
 These sports are: Football, Volleyball, Cross Country, Field Hockey, Cheerleading, Basketball, Soccer, Wrestling, Swimming, Baseball, Golf, Lacrosse, Tennis, Track & Field, and Softball.
 More than 75% of the students participate in at least one sport.

+EHS has been a member of the Southwest Preparatory Conference (SPC) since 1987.
+Episcopal was a TAPPS institution prior to the 1987-88 school year.

+Episcopal Football has had historic success under recently retired head coach Steve Leisz.
+During his tenure, Leisz lead the Knights to 10 Southwest Preparatory Conference championship game appearances, winning 5 league titles in '09, '12, '14, '19, and '23 respectively.
+He has also coached 6 NFL players, a Southwest Preparatory Conference record.

+Athletic championships

+Championship was a Southwest Preparatory Conference (SPC) championship unless otherwise stated.